 - Distribute the chocolate batter into the cake pans (740 grams).
 Bake for 30-40 minutes, or until a toothpick inserted into the center comes out mostly clean, with a few moist crumbs clinging to it.
 Let the pans cool on a wire rack before assembling.
 While the cakes cool, finish the ermine frosting.

-- Use an electric mixer or stand mixer to beat the butter until it is light and fluffy.1 cup unsalted butter
+- Use an electric mixer or stand mixer to beat the butter until it is light and fluffy.1 cup (226 g) unsalted butter

 - On medium speed, fully beat in one spoonful of the milk mixture.
 Wait until combined before adding the next.
 Then add the vanilla.
 Mix until combined.
 See notes below for details on this step.1 teaspoon vanilla extract

-- Bloom the gelatin in the water until it becomes a rubber consistency.2 ½ tablespoon water, 4 teaspoon powdered gelatin
+- Bloom the gelatin in the water until it becomes a rubber consistency.2 1/2 tbsp water, 4 tsp powdered gelatin

 - Strain the ganache into a bowl with a spout.
 Cover with cling wrap, pressing it onto the surface to prevent skin from forming.
 Cool at room temperature for 2 hours until it reaches 86°F/30°C.